Being creative and resourceful with money helps you get through the hard times.

 Make sure to upload professional-quality photos that make your food products look good.

 As orders and inquiries start coming in, respond to messages and fulfill orders as quickly as possible.
-If you can’t do everything on your own, you may need to hire people to assist you.
+If you can’t do everything independently, you may need to hire people to assist you.

 Ideal for: People who often spend time online, enjoy sharing their opinions, and want to earn extra money in their spare time